makarwu/thesis/README.md

-# Bachelor Thesis - The power of compressors: Exploring text classification tasks using compressors
+# Bachelor Thesis - The power of compressors: Exploring text classification tasks using gzip compressor

 ## Introduction